department-of-veterans-affairs/va.gov-team/products/education-careers/application/product-outline-IR-legislation.md

 Several applications for education benefits are being updated to conform to [Isakson-Roe legislation](https://benefits.va.gov/gibill/isaksonroe.asp) expanding benefits and to better map with their paper-form counterparts.

 ## Problem Statement
-Several education benefit application forms are now out of date due to the newly passed legislation.
+Several education benefit application forms are now out of date due to the newly passed legislation & updates to the paper forms.

 How might we update the forms to be compliant with legislation and align with the print versions of the forms?